holochain/holochain-wasmer/README.md

-To handle all of these in each direction without allowing the guest to request data on the host at a specific pointer on the host system, or overcomplicating the protocol, we embed the length of data inline as a prefix to the allocated bytes.
+To handle all of these in each direction without allowing the guest to request data on the host at a specific pointer on the host system, or overcomplicating the protocol, we have a ptr/length u32 input and merged (bit shifted) u64 bit output.

-For example, if we had the bytes `[ 1, 2, 3 ]` this is length `3` so we prefix
-the allocation with the byte representation of `3_u32`.

-It would look like `[ 3, 0, 0, 0, 1, 2, 3 ]` because a `u32` is 4 bytes long.
+The merged outputs of guest functions as a u64 are to workaround the need for the nightly Rust compiler to use the `extern "wasm"` syntax.
+The stable `extern "C"` doesn't support multi value outputs, even though wasm does, so it's better to return a single 64 bit value and treat it as 2x 32 bit values on the host.

 #### How data round trips the host and the guest (details)